SKrotkih/NeuralNetwork/README.md

 # CleverBoard

-The iOS App developed with Neural Network algorithm for recognizing images.
+CleverBoard is an iOS App developed with Neural Network algorithm for recognizing images.
+You can teach to recognize 6 symbols.
+Draw three times every symbol.
+Then the app will be learning some time.
+After that you can draw symbol which will be rcognized.
+It is very easy.
+The app saves the learned model and you don't have to learn every time.

+I consider the CleverBoard as a code example.
+Here used RxSwift, MVVM.

 ## Requirements